 We are anxious to hear (or see :) ) your comments, thoughts and suggestions in our Feedback Portal, or right in the comments section below.
 Additionally, you can also take a look at how the Fluent theme looks with our WPF Color Theme Generator tool or in our Demo App on the Windows Store.

 If you are new to Telerik UI for WPF, please head over to the product page to learn more about the toolkit and what the full offering has to give.

 That's all from me and I hope you found this article helpful!

-Sia has been a frontend developer in the XAML team located in Sofia, Bulgaria for almost 9 years.
-In her free time she enjoys travelling abroad, reading books and most of all spending time with her kids.
+Sia has been a frontend developer in the XAML team located in Sofia, Bulgaria, for 12 years and counting.
+In her free time she enjoys travelling abroad, reading books and, most of all, spending time with her kids.